This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Transmitter”.

 c) Between transmitter and radio receiver

 Explanation: Transmitter modulates the signal to be transmitted, by varying one of the properties of a carrier signal with respect to the instantaneous amplitude of the message signal.
 This process is known as modulation.
 Receiver demodulates the modulated signal to extract the message signal.
 Transducer converts the electrical signal to sound wave.
 Between the transmitter and the radio receiver, is the channel which acts as the medium of transmission.

 2. In TV transmission, picture signal is ________ modulated.

-Explanation: All analog television systems use vestigial sideband modulation, which is a form of amplitude modulation.
-In VSB one sideband is fully transmitted and another sideband is partially removed, which further reduces the bandwidth of transmitted signal.
+Explanation: All analog television systems use vestigial sideband modulation, which is a form of amplitude modulation, for transmission.
+In VSB, one sideband is fully transmitted and another sideband is partially removed, which further reduces the bandwidth of transmitted signal.
 This enables narrower channels to be used.

 3. In TV transmission, sound signal is ________ modulated.